 Book in Advance

-As just stated, during Covid, you have to purchase tickets online and they are limiting the number of guests.
+While there are no longer Covid restrictions, one thing that is still in place is that you DO need to have pre-booked tickets to Europa park.
 Therefore, as soon as you know you are wanting to go, see if there are still available tickets and book in advance.
-In June, we saw that about 1 week out is about when there were no more tickets available, but I wouldn’t push it, especially during busy times, like August.
+From my experience, In June, we saw that about 1 week out is about when there were no more tickets available, but I wouldn’t push it, especially during busy times, like August.

 Download the App For Virtual Lines

-This is a new feature and it was awesome!
+This is a newer feature and it was awesome!

 After downloading the App and scanning your tickets, it allows you to reserve times for some select roller coasters.